slopezpereyra/slopezpereyra.github.io/_posts/2026-03-05-ADayOnEarth.md

 Another day on Earth trying to forget what you know too well.
 For once, instead of looking, be blind: shut your eyes to see!
 You have whispered to yourself this very morning the *Auguries of Innocence* but you are too much of a fool to act upon its words.
-You have recalled John Scotus Eriugena's four-fold division and said to yourself: *so it is*, but you have failed to see the world as a teophany.
+You have recalled Eriugena's four-fold division and said to yourself: *so it is*, but you have failed to see the world as a teophany.
 For once, instead of looking, be blind and shut your eyes to see!